Topological Orders from Reflection Positive Frustration-free Hamiltonians: Boundary Algebra from Osterwalder-Schrader reconstruction

 \begin{remark} We end this section with a remark on the extendibility of local ground states.
 The extendibility condition of $\{\Pi(X)\}_{X\in \mathcal{X}}$, namely that $\widehat{\Pi}(X)$ is the range projection of $\Tr_{\overline{X_+}}\widehat{\Pi}(Y)$ for all $Y\supseteq X$, is not automatic.
 In fact, it is a consequence of the following stronger condition:

 This condition can be understood as the extendability of the local ground states.
 That is, for any ground state $\ket{\psi_X}$ of $H_X$, there exists a ground state $\ket{\psi_Y}$ of $H_Y$ such that

 for some $\ket{\varphi_{Y\backslash X}}\in \mathcal{H}_{Y\backslash X}$.
 Moreover, when $Y$ is taken to be the full system, so that $\Pi(Y)$ is the projection onto the global ground state subspace, Equation \eqref{eqn:: extendability of ground states} is equivalent to TQO-2 in \cite{BravyiHastingsMichalakis2010}.
-For a commuting projector interaction with finite range $r$, Ogata proved that the uniqueness of a frustration-free ground state in the thermodynamic limit implies the TQO condition, provided that Equation \eqref{eqn:: extendability of ground states} holds for $Y$ is taken to be the $r$-neighborhood of $X$. \cite[Lemma 7.2]{ogata2023BoundaryStates}.
+For a commuting projector Hamiltonian with interaction range $r$, Ogata proved that the uniqueness of a frustration-free ground state in the thermodynamic limit implies the LTQO condition, provided that Equation \eqref{eqn:: extendability of ground states} is valid when $Y$ is taken to be the $r$-neighborhood of $X$. \cite[Lemma 7.2]{ogata2023BoundaryStates}.
 We will see that the Levin-Wen string net models \cite{LevinWen2005} satisfy this property, and we believe that the Walker-Wang models \cite{WalkerWang2012} also satisfy this property. \end{remark}